Type species: Saturnia pyri ([Denis & Schiffermüller], 1775).

 Larger larvae are capable of 'chirping'.
 These 'chirps' are broadband, with dominant peaks ranging between the sonic (3.7 kHz) and ultrasonic (55.1 kHz), and are generated by a rapid succession of mandibular 'tooth strikes'.
 Chirp trains are induced by simulated predator attacks and precede or accompany the secretion of a bitter defensive chemical from integumental spines, supporting the hypothesis that these sounds function in acoustic aposematism.
 It has been proposed that these caterpillars generate multimodal warning signals (visual, chemical, and acoustic) to target the dominant sensory modalities of different predators, including birds, bats, and invertebrates (Bura, Fleming & Yack, 2009).

 PUPA: 35--50mm.
 Cylindrical, but tapering towards both ends.
 Blackish-brown with sienna highlights.
 Formed in a coarse, pear-shaped, double, unsealed greyish-brown cocoon, which is fixed lengthways to the substrate.
 These are preferentially spun at the base of the hostplant amongst grass growing up to the bark.
 Bare ground prompts larvae to wander off to find a site on rocks, amongst fallen branches, fence-posts, walls etc. However, a few cocoons can be found high in trees on twigs and branches.
 Many overwinter two or more times, particularly if the springs are cold.

 Limited to the warmer areas of Europe and the Near East, from Paris, France (Leraut, 2017), south through western Switzerland, the Iberian Peninsular to costal regions of Morocco and Algeria.
-Thence eastwards across Austria, the Czech Republic, Hungary, the Balkans to the Ukraine.
-From here it extends southwards across the Caucasus Mountains, the Republic of Georgia, Armenia, and Azerbaijan (Zolotuhin, Didmanidze & Petrov, 2011) to Turkey (Nässig, 1981), Syria (Nässig, 1981), Lebanon, Israel, northern Iraq (Kemal & Koçak, 2018c) and the Alborz and Zagros Mountains of Iran.
-It is also found on the Mediterranean islands of Corsica and Sardinia, but not Crete.
+Thence eastwards across Italy (Parenzan & Porcelli, 2006), Austria, Czechia, Hungary, the Balkans to the Ukraine.
+From here it extends southwards across the Caucasus Mountains, the Republic of Georgia (Nässig, 1981), Armenia, and Azerbaijan (Zolotuhin, Didmanidze & Petrov, 2011) to Turkey (Nässig, 1981), Syria (Nässig, 1981), Lebanon, Israel, northern Iraq (Kemal & Koçak, 2018c) and the Alborz and Zagros Mountains of Iran (Nässig, 1981).
+It is also found on the Mediterranean islands of Corsica, Sardinia and Cyprus, but not Crete.

 It now appears to be extinct in northern France (north of Paris), Germany and Luxembourg.